NevermindExpress/TimeDefuser/README.md

 This patch patches the code itself that is responsible for the timebomb so it is the most effective way to neutralize it.

-While it should theoretically work on every build ever, this patch is developed atop Windows 8 x64 and it is currently unknown that it would work as-is on older versions or not.
-ETA?
-Depends on how much attention this project would get.
-Same goes with x86 support too.
+While it should theoretically work on every build ever, ~~this patch is initially developed atop Windows 8 x64 and it is currently unknown that it would work as-is on older versions or not.~~ **UPDATE:** Windows XP and earlier, and x86-32 support is now implemented.

 > [!WARNING]
 > This driver is intended to remove the **Windows expiration date only**